-NOTE—In the presence of additional regulatory restrictions, the device needs to meet both the regulatory requirements and the mask defined here, i.e., its emissions need to be no higher at any frequency offset than the minimum of the values specified in the regulatory and default masks.
+NOTE 1—In the presence of additional regulatory restrictions, the device needs to meet both the regulatory requirements and the mask defined here, i.e., its emissions need to be no higher at any frequency offset than the minimum of the values specified in the regulatory and default masks.

+NOTE 2- For rules regarding TX center frequency leakage levels by VHT STAs, see section 22.3.18.5.2 (Transmit center frequency leakage).

 For operation using 20 MHz channel spacing, the transmitted spectrum shall have a 0 dBr (dB relative to the maximum spectral density of the signal) bandwidth not exceeding 18 MHz, –20 dBr at 11 MHz frequency offset, –28 dBr at 20 MHz frequency offset, and the maximum of –40 dBr and –53 dBm/MHz at 30 MHz frequency offset and above.
 The transmitted spectral density of the transmitted signal shall fall within the spectral mask, as shown in 17-13 (Transmit spectrum mask for 20 MHz transmission).
 The measurements shall be made using a 100 kHz resolution bandwidth and a 30 kHz video bandwidth.